davidcetinkaya/embla-carousel-docs/src/content/pages/api/options.md

 Clear leading and trailing empty space that causes excessive scrolling.
 Use `trimSnaps` to only use snap points that trigger scrolling or `keepSnaps` to keep them.

+### autoResize

+Type: `boolean`
+Default: `true`

+Determines if Embla Carousel should call [reInit](/api/methods/#reinit) automatically when the window is resized, in order to make all necessary re-calculations.
+Opting out of this will still fire the resize event for convenience.

 ### inViewThreshold

 Type: `number`